RepTools/BlenderTools/README.md

-# Plugins
-Each of the files are standalone plugins

-## Paint
+## Database Paint
 Used to color the objects in a blender scene.
 Uses a prebuild color map from obj name to specific color.
-Only work in the Template.blend file
+Only work in the Template.blend file.
+Pulls object-color data from sqlite database in sharepoint

-## Rename
+## Rename (Plugin)
 Renames files in a folder exported from Solidworks to reduce file name length and ensure paint plugin maps properly

-## perCamRender (Plugin N/A for now)
+## perCamRender
 Renders the scene from all cameras in the scene

-To do
-- pluginify perCamRender
+## Offloader (Plugin)
+(Need to Fix)
+Renders all cameras on a sperate machine running the server.
+Sent from the client.
+Returns all images

+## Update DB (Plugin)
-- sqlite in sharepointfor paint to append/update color map
+Updates the sqlite database in sharepoint with an updated color-object map

+## PerCamRender
+Renders the scene from all cameras in the scene

+## Remove Unused Materials
+Removes all unused materials from the scene

+## Set Origin
+Sets the origin of each object to the center of its bounding box

+## Decimate
+Whole bunch of different algorithms and processes to reduce the amount of vertices in the scene